 What is a Pop-Up Market?

 Visually, a pop-up market looks no different than an indoor or outdoor flea market selling similar types of merchandise.
 The term refers to the market location and schedule.
-Instead of taking place on a single, a pop-up market pops up somewhere -- and not always on a regularly-scheduled date.
+Instead of taking place on a regular schedule, a pop-up market pops up somewhere -- and not always on a regularly-scheduled date.

 You will encounter single-location markets incorrectly calling themselves pop-up markets just because the term is trendy.
 But, if the event happens in a regular place at a regular time, it is not a pop-up market.